mlresearch/v98/_posts/2019-03-10-abou-moustafa19a.md

 ---
-title: An Exponential Efron-Stein Inequality for Lq Stable Learning Rules
+title: An Exponential Efron-Stein Inequality for $L_q$ Stable Learning Rules
 abstract: "There is an accumulating evidence in the literature that \\emph{stability of learning algorithms} is a key characteristic that permits a learning algorithm to generalize.
 Despite various insightful results in this direction, there seems